yui-mhcp/base_dl_project/README.md

 ## Supported datasets

 Note that these supports are for the annotation-style of these datasets.
 Most of the time, multiple datasets share the same annotation mode so the functions are reusable for other datasets.

+This list is not exhaustive, check the `èxample_datasets` to have a better view of supported datasets.

 To know the annotation-style required for each function you can see their documentation in the `datasets/custom_datasets` folder.